Knowing-Nature/kn-website/content/episode/64/project-seagrass/index.md

 - Plants
 podbean:
   id: i62bg-11bce05
 summary: Introduction to seagrass meadows and the importance of these habitats for marine biodiversity, climate, and local fishing communities.
-We also talk about effort to restore lost seagrass meadows, and what ou can do to help monitor these vital ecosstems.
+We also talk about effort to restore lost seagrass meadows, and what you can do to help monitor these vital ecosystems.
 ---

 ## What is seagrass?